develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 most obvious solution is usually the best solution, and as a bonus it's also usually the simplest solution.
 How about you?

-Yet the Internet says, there are people (they often call themselves "architects") whose job is to discredit the obviously simple and effective solutions and introduce "proper" solutions, that typically make costs explode by one order of magnitude and delay the deliverables beyond the event horizon into some fuzzy future that probably never materializes before some half-baked start-up competitor snatches the booty.

 ## Thinking too big

 Yet this is also the reason why start-ups still have a great chance